albertocerrone/Deverr/README.md

 #### Updates

-I've improved the overall performance of the Job Index page reducing from 7147ms to 3538ms using containment and content-visibility
+I've improved the overall performance of the Job Index page reducing from 7147ms to 3538ms using containment and content-visibility <br>
 ![before](assets/readme/rendering1.png)
 ![after](assets/readme/rendering2.png)